Transportation Terms - A

 Airspring System

-compresses and produces a spring effect.
+is compressed further and produces a spring effect.

 Air Tank